Minimizing CSS

 Bloated CSS keyframes

-Defining animation keyframes the traditional way causes bloated CSS files.
+Defining animation keyframes the traditional way.

-.animation1 { animation: animation1 .5s} @keyframes animation1 { … }@keyframes animation2 { … }/* Hundreds of keyframe rules here... */
+.animation1 { animation: animation1 .5s}@keyframes animation1 { … }@keyframes animation2 { … }/* Hundreds of keyframe rules here... */

 and animation-name